ttencate/harmonograph/README.md

 should be self-evident.
 Although some input validation is done, you will be able to break it with strange values.

-With the link at the top, you can save and bookmark your creations or send them to your friends.
+You can save and bookmark your creations in the form as links.
+You can also export images in PNG and SVG format.
 Enjoy!